joj-macho/Pythological-Playground/pico-fermi-bagels/README.md

 ## Description

-The program is a number guessing game called "Pico Fermi Bagels" or simply "Bagels", which generates a random secret number and challenges the player to guess it within a limited number of attempts.
-It provides feedback through clues (Pico, Fermi, Bagels) to help the player make correct guesses.
+The program is a number guessing game called "Pico Fermi Bagels" or simply "Bagels".
+This Python program challenges you to guess a secret three-digit number with no repeated digits, within a limited number of attempts.
+The game provides clues (Pico, Fermi, Bagels) to help you make correct guesses.

 ## How it Works

-- The program begins by importing the `random` module which is used to generate random numbers and make the game more unpredictable and challenging.
-The program then defines two constants: `NUM_DIGITS`, which represents the number of digits in the secret number, and `NUM_GUESSES`, which determines the maximum number of guesses allowed.
+- The program begins by importing the `random` module which is used to generate random numbers.

 - The `main()` function starts by printing the game instructions and enters a loop that allows the player to play multiple games.
-A new secret number is generated using the `generate_secret_number()` function, which selects `NUM_DIGITS` random digits without repetition.
+Inside this game loop, a new secret number is generated for each round using the `generate_secret_number()` function, which selects 3 random digits without repetition.

 - The player is informed about the number of digits and the number of guesses they have.
-The player's guesses are collected using the `get_valid_guess()` function, which prompts the user to enter a valid `NUM_DIGITS`-digit number.
+The player's guesses are collected using the `get_user_guess()` function, which prompts the user to enter a valid 3-digit number.

-- After each guess, the program calls the `generate_clues()` function, which compares the guess with the secret number and generates clues based on the matching digits.
-The clues are then displayed to the player.

-- The game continues until the player guesses the correct number, runs out of guesses, or decides not to play again.
-If the player guesses correctly, a congratulatory message is displayed.
-If the player runs out of guesses, the correct answer is revealed.

-- The `play_again()` function prompts the player to choose whether they want to play another game or quit.
-It validates the input and returns a Boolean value indicating the player's decision.
+- The program checks if the guess is correct.
+If correct, the user is congratulated on their success, and the number of attempts is displayed.
+If incorrect, the program generates clues using the `generate_clues()` function, guiding the user toward the correct answer.

+- If the user reaches the maximum allowed attempts, the correct number is revealed, and the game ends for that round.

+- After each round, the user is given the option to play again.
+If the user chooses to play again, a new round starts with a new secret number.
+If they choose not to play again, the program exits.

 ## Program Input & Output

 When you run `pico_fermi_bagels.py`, the output will look like this:

 ```

-Pico Fermi Bagels!
+Welcome To The Pico Fermi Bagels Game!

-Can you guess the 3-digit number...?
+Your challenge is to guess the secret three-digit number with no repeated digits.

 Here are the clues:
-Pico -- One digit is correct, but in the wrong position.
+    - Pico: One digit is correct but in the wrong position.
-Fermi --- One digit is correct, and in the right position.
+    - Fermi: One digit is correct and in the right position.
-Bagels --- No digit is correct.
+    - Bagels: No digit is correct.

+Press Enter to start the game...

-I thought of a 3-digit number.
+I've chosen a three-digit number.
 Can you guess it?
-You have 10 tries to guess the number correctly!
+You have 10 attempts to guess the number correctly!

-Guess: 169
+Enter your guess: 123
+Fermi Pico Pico
+Enter your guess: 231
-Fermi
+Fermi Pico Pico
-Guess: 619
+Enter your guess: 132

+Congratulations!
+You guessed the correct number 132 in 3 attempts.

+Do you want to play again? (y)es or (n)o: y
+716

+I've chosen a three-digit number.
+Can you guess it?
+You have 10 attempts to guess the number correctly!

+Enter your guess: 12

+Invalid Input.
+Please enter a valid three-digit integer number with no repeated digits.

+Enter your guess: 123
 Pico
-Guess: 187
+Enter your guess: 145
+Pico
+Enter your guess: 167
+Pico Pico Pico
+Enter your guess: 176
 Fermi Pico Pico
-Guess: 817
-Pico Pico Pico
-Guess: 178
-You guessed CORRECTLY!
+Enter your guess: 716

 Congratulations!
-You guessed the correct number!
+You guessed the correct number 716 in 5 attempts.

-Do you want to play again? (y)es or (n)o:
+Do you want to play again? (y)es or (n)o: y
-> y
+496

-I thought of a 3-digit number.
+I've chosen a three-digit number.
 Can you guess it?
-You have 10 tries to guess the number correctly!
+You have 10 attempts to guess the number correctly!

-Guess: 236
-Bagels
-Guess: 123
-Fermi
-Guess: 145
-You guessed CORRECTLY!
+Enter your guess: 12e

+Invalid Input.
+Please enter a valid three-digit integer number with no repeated digits.

+Enter your guess: dad

+Invalid Input.
+Please enter a valid three-digit integer number with no repeated digits.

+Enter your guess: 496

 Congratulations!
-You guessed the correct number!
+You guessed the correct number 496 in 1 attempts.

-Do you want to play again? (y)es or (n)o:
+Do you want to play again? (y)es or (n)o: n
-> n
+Bye!
 ```